adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 <p>&nbsp;</p>

-The picture shows the information related to the accession.
-For example, the number of bases, the size of the file, the day it was published, and other data, such as the sequencing machine used.
-By clicking on the highlighted area of the picture you will access the run:
+Inside of the run, we have different sections: _Metadata_, _Analysis_, _Reads_, and _Data Access_.
+The first two are a recap of the data pre and post-analysis.
+We are interested in downloading the data so we access the section _Reads_ (highlighted in the previous picture).

 <p>&nbsp;</p>